|

 import-export agent from Cornwall.
 A grandfather clock

-give to his daughter Dorit as a wedding present, has
+to give to his daughter Dorit as a wedding present,

-Arriving in Mousehole, they discover that the butler has
+it.
+Arriving in Mousehole, they discover that the

 |